hakimjonas/valar/README.md

 * **Type Safety:** Clearly distinguish between valid results and accumulated errors at compile time using ValidationResult[A].
 Eliminate runtime errors caused by unexpected validation states.
-* **Minimal Boilerplate:** Derive Validator instances automatically for case classes using compile-time macros, significantly reducing repetitive validation logic.
+* **Minimal Boilerplate:** Derive Validator instances automatically for case classes using compile-time derivation, significantly reducing repetitive validation logic.
 Focus on your rules, not the wiring.
 * **Flexible Error Handling:** Choose the strategy that fits your use case:
     * **Error Accumulation** (default): Collect all validation failures, ideal for reporting multiple issues (e.g., in